Video Telematics Market Size & Share Analysis - Growth Trends & Forecasts (2023 - 2028)

 Video Telematics Market Analysis

-• Furthermore, organizations can use video telematics to build a platform that can make data-driven decisions, provide predictive analytics, and assist enterprises in solving large-scale challenges.
-Moreover, telematics will give businesses widespread capability in fleet vehicles, allowing fleets to eliminate logistical hassles.
+• Organizations can use video telematics to build a platform to make data-driven decisions, provide predictive analytics, and assist enterprises in solving large-scale challenges. elematics will give businesses widespread capability in fleet vehicles, allowing fleets to eliminate logistical hassles.
 Video telematics opportunities are expected to expand due to the use of fleet telematics.

-• Video surveillance systems are also viewed as a violation of privacy and are opposed by various civil liberties groups and activists.
-There are increasing concerns about who watches the video and how it might be misused because people expect their personal information to be used only for legitimate and specific purposes.
+• Video surveillance systems have been viewed as a violation of privacy and are opposed by various civil liberties groups and activists.
+There have been increasing concerns about who watches the video and how it might be misused because people expect their personal information to be used only for legitimate and specific purposes.
+This is expected to challenge the market's growth.

 Video Telematics Market Trends

-North America Expected to Witness Significant Market Share
+North America to Hold the Largest Market Share

-• According to BEA, in August 2022, 887,900 vehicle sales, including light trucks, remained the most significant US auto market segment, down from roughly 891,000 vehicle sales in July.
+• According to BEA, light trucks remained the most significant US auto market segment in May 2023, down from over 1.07 unit sales in April 2023 and increasing by approximately 23.06% year-on-year.

 Video Telematics Industry Overview